-Environment East Gippsland Inc. is the longest running community forest group working solely for the protection of Victoria's last and largest area of ancient forest and surrounding natural environment.
+Environment East Gippsland Inc. is the longest running community forest group working for the protection of Victoria’s last and largest area of ancient forest and connected natural environments and wildlife.

-EEG has been working to protect East Gippsland's natural areas and wildlife for almost 30 years.
-As a locally based group we play a vital role in information gathering on the local logging industry and badgering our 'forest managers'.
+EEG has been working to protect East Gippsland’s natural areas and wildlife for over 30 years.
+As a locally based group we play a vital role in information gathering on the local logging industry and other threats to the region.

-We also network closely with both regional, state and national environment groups, feeding vital information as far and effectively as possible.
+We also network closely with both regional, state and national environment groups, sharing vital information as far and effectively as possible.